siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-09-29-virtual-distributed-filesystem-vdfs-an-in-depth-overview.md

-In this blog post, we’ll explore what VDFS is, how it works, and its significance in today’s IT landscape.
+In this article, we’ll explore what VDFS is, how it works, and its significance in today’s IT landscape.
 By the end, you'll have a clearer understanding of why VDFS is gaining traction in the world of distributed computing and cloud infrastructure.